keroojoseph0/airbnb-clone-project/README.md

 7. Admin Dashboard (Optional)

 Gives administrators tools to monitor users, properties, bookings, and payments.
 It includes data insights and moderation features to ensure smooth platform operation and compliance with system rules.

+## 🔒 API Security

+Security is a fundamental aspect of the Airbnb Clone Project, ensuring that sensitive user data, property details, and financial transactions are protected at all times.
+The following key security measures will be implemented to safeguard the platform’s integrity and maintain user trust.

+1. Authentication

+Implementation: JSON Web Tokens (JWT) or Django’s authentication system will be used to verify user identities and control access to the API.

+Why It’s Important: Authentication ensures that only legitimate users can access protected resources, preventing unauthorized access to user accounts and sensitive information.

+2. Authorization

+Implementation: Role-based access control (RBAC) will be applied to define permissions for different user roles (e.g., guest, host, admin).

+Why It’s Important: Authorization restricts users from performing actions beyond their privileges — for example, a guest cannot delete another host’s property listing.

+3. Data Encryption

+Implementation: All communication between the client and server will occur over HTTPS (SSL/TLS), and sensitive data such as passwords will be hashed using bcrypt or Django’s built-in encryption mechanisms.

+Why It’s Important: Encryption protects user credentials, personal information, and financial details from being intercepted or tampered with during transmission.

+4. Rate Limiting

+Implementation: API rate limiting will be configured to restrict the number of requests a user or IP address can make within a certain time frame.

+Why It’s Important: Rate limiting prevents Denial-of-Service (DoS) attacks and abuse of the API, ensuring stable and reliable performance for all users.

+5. Input Validation & Sanitization

+Implementation: The backend will validate and sanitize all incoming data to prevent SQL injection, XSS (Cross-Site Scripting), and other input-based vulnerabilities.

+Why It’s Important: Input validation ensures the system only processes safe and expected data, protecting against data corruption and malicious exploitation.

+6. Secure Payment Handling

+Implementation: Payment data will be processed through trusted third-party payment gateways, and no sensitive card details will be stored on the server.

+Why It’s Important: This ensures compliance with PCI DSS standards and protects users from financial fraud and identity theft.